-The Graduate Center, in the Office of the Provost, administers the year-long Pivot 314 program for mid-career PhD students focusing on professional development, strengthening leadership and communications skills, and experiential learning.
-The program runs for one calendar year beginning in January and includes a hands-on, part-time, 10-week, paid summer internship with a St. Louis-based organization.
+The Graduate Center, in the Office of the Provost, administers the year-long Pivot 314 program for mid-career PhD students to enhance their academic journeys through interdisciplinary connections and innovation, strengthening communication and research skills, and experiential learning.
+The program runs for one calendar year beginning in January and includes a hands-on, part-time, 10-week applied academic experience over the summer with a St. Louis-based organization.
 The application opens up in the fourth quarter each year for the following calendar year.

-For 2025, Pivot 314 is expanding its disciplinary focus, to allow students to explore professional opportunities in the humanities, the environment, and innovation and entrepreneurship.
-Through partnerships with the Skandalaris Center for Interdisciplinary Innovation & Entrepreneurship, the Center for Humanities, and the Center for Environment, students will make connections and find a summer internship that will further their career aspirations while also making an impact on and connections in the St. Louis community.
+For 2025, Pivot 314 is expanding its disciplinary focus, to allow students to explore learning opportunities in the humanities, the environment, and innovation and entrepreneurship.
+Through partnerships with the Skandalaris Center for Interdisciplinary Innovation & Entrepreneurship, the Center for Humanities, and the Center for Environment, students will build/expand their network and find an applied academic experience for the summer that will further their research skill development while also making an impact on and connections in the St. Louis community.

 Our Mission

-To provide exceptional resources and support to PhD students exploring career possibilities outside and/or alongside of the academy in St. Louis.
+To provide exceptional resources and support to PhD students applying academic and research skills in experiential learning opportunities outside and/or alongside of the academy while making valuable connections in the St. Louis community.

 2025 Program Information